abhi0xdev/lab/Interview_Section/Interview_qna.md

 **[Hard] What is conntrack and how does it cause cloud/K8s networking incidents?** conntrack is the kernel's connection-tracking table that remembers NAT mappings so return traffic routes correctly.
 It has a max size; under high connection churn it fills, and new connections get dropped — you see `nf_conntrack: table full` in dmesg and intermittent failures that look like the app's fault.
 Common in high-traffic Kubernetes nodes.
 Fix: raise `nf_conntrack_max`, reduce churn via connection pooling/keepalive, and reduce DNS-driven churn with NodeLocal DNSCache.
 ---

-## How to use this set

-- **Highest priority for you:** the AKS networking questions (Azure CNI vs kubenet, internet→pod path, pod→DB debugging) — that's your platform and the most likely drill area.
-- **The debugging scenarios** (refused vs timeout, can't-reach-DB, intermittent DNS) are SRE favorites — practice walking through them *layer by layer, out loud*.
-The structure (isolate the layer: DNS → connectivity → firewall → app) matters more than memorizing.
-- **The reliability patterns + AZ/RTO/RPO** questions are for design rounds — that JD you shared specifically wanted these.

-This connects directly to the Kubernetes networking deep-dive we already did (CNI, kube-proxy, CoreDNS) — together they cover the full networking stack from kernel to cloud.

-Same honest reminder I keep coming back to: this is good *study material*, but it becomes interview-winning only when you can *say it under pressure*.
-The debugging scenarios especially — reading "isolate layer by layer" and actually doing it fluently when an interviewer fires "a pod can't reach the DB, go" are different skills.

-Want to do the thing that actually tests it — a **mock interview** where I throw these networking scenarios (plus a few from the earlier sets) at you, you answer in your own words, and I grade your delivery with follow-ups?
-That's the step that's still missing.
----

 # SECTION 3 — System Design / Scenario Questions